 A ‘Breach of Promise’ case was the basis of the first novel of Charles Dickens, his humorous masterpiece The Pickwick Papers (1836), and of the celebrated light opera “Trial by Jury” (1875) by Gilbert and Sullivan.

-Larrañaga registered in 1834 by Ignacio Larrañag, this become a well-known brand of cigar.
+Larrañaga: registered in 1834 by Ignacio Larrañag, this became a well-known brand of cigar.

 Ah, never can fall from the days that have been